-The minimum service charge in any class shall be ((one two hundred forty dollars and forty-four cents)) two hundred eighty-nine dollars per parcel per year.
-Mobile home parks' maximum annual service charges in any class shall be ((two hundred forty dollars and forty-four cents)) two hundred eighty-nine dollars times the number of mobile home spaces.
+The minimum service charge in any class shall be ((two hundred eighty-nine dollars)) three hundred and twenty-three dollars per parcel per year.
+Mobile home parks' maximum annual service charges in any class shall be ((two hundred eighty-nine dollars)) three hundred and twenty-three dollars times the number of mobile home spaces.

-D. The county council shall review the surface water management services biennially to ensure the long term fiscal viability of the program and to guarantee that debt covenants are met.
-The program shall use equitable and efficient methods to determine service charges.
+D. The county council shall review the surface water management services charges biennially to ensure the long term fiscal viability of the program and to guarantee that debt covenants are met.
+The program shall